 Many people know about the effects of these emissions but play ignorant, while some simply do not know about them.
 Civic education, especially on the short-term and long-term effects of vehicular pollution on our lives and the planet in general, could open up eyes and help people make sane decisions.

 It is a task that should be imposed upon every individual, government, non-governmental institution, and various other institutions all over the world, and they could awaken society to the realities of pollution, its effects, and how to reduce it.

 A sense of responsibility should be cultivated in each person so that they grow a desire and willingness to do the right thing.

 7. Discarding Old Vehicles

-some changes can be done to the vehicle’s operation parameters or designing them in a way that it lowers the high temperature of the combustion system, which produces the dangerous gas.
-Some high tech devices could also be used to reduce the formation and emission of the nitrogen oxide in combustion chambers.
+Some changes can be made to the vehicle’s operation parameters or designed in a way that lowers the high temperature of the combustion system, which produces the dangerous gas.
+Some high-tech devices could also be used to reduce the formation and emission of nitrogen oxide in combustion chambers.